📆Thursday Nov 21st | 🕑2PM ET / 11AM PTDownload Now

 We're the brains behind Honey, the world's most valuable browser extension (acquired by PayPal), leveraging the DOM to make online shopping smoother with automatic coupon codes at checkout.

-Our mission is to protect customers against MitB attacks, malicious extensions, and info stealers.
+Our mission is to protect customers against MitB attacks, malicious extensions, and bots.
 We focus on keeping customers safe from a wide range of browser-based attacks as they access web apps.

 Introducing Trusty - Your Secure Browsing Companion